-Progress of Masonry in the South of England from the Reign of Elizabeth to the Fire of London in 1666.
+Progress of Masonry in the South of England from the Reign of Elizabeth to the Fire of Loudon in 1666.

-THE queen being affured that the fraternity were composed of skilful architects, and lovers of the Arts, and that state affairs were points in which they never interfered, was perfectly reconciled to their assemblies, and Masonry made a great progress at this period.
-During her reign, lodges were held in different parts of the kingdom, particularly in London, and its environs, where the brethren increased considerably, and several great works were carried on, under the auspices of sir Thomas Gresham, from whom the fraternity received every encouragement.
+THE queen being affured that the fraternity were composed of skilful architects and lovers of the arts, and that state-affairs were points in which they never interfered, was perfectly reconciled to their affemblies, and Masonry made a great progress during her reign.
+Several lodges were held in different parts of the kingdom, particularly in London, and its environs, where the brethren increased considerably, and many great works were carried on under the auspices of sir Thomas Gresham, from whom the fraternity received every encouragement.

-Charles Howard, earl of Effingham, succeeded fir Thomas in the office of Grand Master, and continued to preside over the lodges in the south till the year 1588; when George Hastings, earl of Huntingdon, was chosen, who remained in that office till the death of the queen in 1603.
+Charles Howard, earl of Effingham, succeeded for Thomas in the office of Grand Master, and continued to preside over the lodges in the south till the year 1588, when George Hastings, earl of Huntingdon, was chosen, who remained in that office till the death of the queen in 1603.

-On the demise of Elizabeth, the crowns of England and Scotland were united in her successor Tames VI. of Scotland, who was proclaimed king of England, Scotland, and Ireland, on the 25th of March 1603.
-At this period, Masonry flourished in both kingdoms, and lodges were convened under the royal patromage.
-Several gentlemen of fine tafte returned from their travels, full of laudable emulation to revive the old Roman and Grecian Masonry.
-These ingenious travellers brought home fragments of old columns, curious. drawings, and books of architecture.
-Among the number was the celebrated Inigo Tones, fou of Inigo Jones, a citizen of London, who was putapprentice to a joiner, and had a natural tafte for the art of designing.
-He was first renowned for his skill in landscape painting, and was patronized by the learned William Herbert, afterward earl of Pembroke.
-He made the tour of Italy at his lordship's expence, and improved under some of the best disciples of the famous Andrea Palladio.
-On his return to England, having laid afide the pencil, and confined his study to architecture, he became the Vitruvius of Britain, and the rival of Palladio.
+On the demise of Elizabeth, the crowns of England and Scotland were united in her successor James VI. of Scotland, who was proclaimed king of England, Scotland, and Ireland, on the 25th of March 1603.
+At this period, Masonry flourished in both kingdoms, and lodges were convened under the royal patronage.
+Several gentlemen of fine taste, who had returned from their travels, full of laudable emulation to revive the old Roman and Grecian Masonry, brought home fragments of old columns, curious drawings, and books of architecture.
+Among the number was the celebrated Inigo Jones, fon of Inigo Jones, a citizen of London; who was put apprentice to a joiner, and had a natural taste for the art of designing. first renowned for his skill in landscape painting, he was patronized by the learned William Herbert, afterward earl of Pembroke.
+Having made the tour of Italy at his lordship's expence, and improved under some of the best disciples of the samous Andrea Palladio, on his return to England he laid aside the pencil, and confining his study to architecture, became the Vitruvius of Britain, and the of Palladios